 - Applicants are admitted under the General Regulations of the School of Graduate Studies, which specify an appropriate bachelor's degree from a recognized university, with the equivalent of a University of Toronto mid-B or better in the final year.
-Applicants must also satisfy the Department of Curriculum, Teaching and Learning's additional admission requirements stated below. - Ordinarily, applicants should have teacher certification and at least one year of relevant successful professional experience prior to applying.

-Responses to Faculty questions in the online admissions application: applicants should state the reasons they wish to study language and literacies in education at the graduate level.
+Applicants must also satisfy the Department of Curriculum, Teaching and Learning's additional admission requirements stated below. - Ordinarily, applicants should have teacher certification and at least one year of relevant successful professional experience prior to applying. - Responses to Faculty questions in the online admissions application: applicants should state the reasons they wish to study language and literacies in education at the graduate level.
 For detailed information on answering the Faculty questions and completing the application, applicants should visit the Language and Literacies in Education MEd degree program web page.

-- Coursework.
-The MEd program consists of 5.0 fullcourse equivalents (FCEs) including: - o A minimum of 2.5 FCEs in CTL 3000-level courses.
+Coursework.
+Students must successfully complete a total of 5.0 full-course equivalents (FCEs) including: A minimum of 2.5 FCEs in CTL 3000-level courses.